How to Start an RIA

 How to Register Your RIA with the SEC or State Authorities

-Determine whether your RIA meets the eligibility criteria for registration with the Securities and Exchange Commission (SEC) or if registration with state securities authorities is required based on the size of your firm’s assets under management (AUM).
+Once you have established a legal entity, you can then apply for access to the FINRA Gateway which is where the firm will then go to file the initial ADV 1A requesting registration.
+Check if your RIA meets eligibility criteria for registration or if it must register with state securities authorities, based on your firm’s assets under management (AUM).
 Submit the necessary registration forms and documentation to the appropriate regulatory agency, adhering to their specific guidelines and procedures.

 Necessary Documentation and Fees